deejoe/hfoss-wiki/debian-bugfix-example-bsdgames-wtf.md

 doing this would be to put the code on their Alioth code hosting site, but again, let's use what we know now for starters.)_

 So, log on to github and create a new project.
-Call it `rfk` or `robotfindskitten` as suits you.  (_The longer name is probably better, so that you can avoid a future conflict with the Markov bot you'll train against all the known recorded public speeches of the late Senator Robert F.
-Kennedy._)
+You should probably just call it `bsdgames`.

 Back on your home system, in the subdirectory that contains the code, add your GitHub repo as a remote:

-  * `git remote add origin https://github.com/yourgithubnamehere/  `
+  * `git remote add origin https://github.com/yourgithubnamehere/bsdgames`

 Then, you should be able to push from your local to the remote with: